dataweby/ToU-Classification/reports/01_problem_definition.md

 ## 3. Hypothesis

-Early-course behavioral and performance signals available by a given day of the course (the models will use day 56), especially VLE engagement patterns and assessment performance, should contain enough signals to predict the 3-class risk tier better than a majority-class baseline.
+Early-course behavioral and performance signals available by a given day of the course (the models will use day 98 since it's 14 weeks and less than half the duration for all courses in the dataset), especially VLE engagement patterns and assessment performance, should contain enough signals to predict the 3-class risk tier better than a majority-class baseline.

 ## 4. Dataset Used